AdamLearns/JumpRoyale/Testing.md

 -   Run `dotnet restore`
 -   **Rebuild** the solution (`.NET: Rebuild` task in VSCode, in Visual Studio: `Build -> Rebuild`)
 -   If developing with VSCode, run `Reload Window` task from Command Palette, wait for projects to load, then run `.NET: Rebuild` task again.
 The test runner should discover tests and they should be ready to go

+> [!note]
+> There is a (rare) weird bug in VSCode that causes some tests to fail if you just rerun all tests without rebuilding.
+This function **will** rebuild the solution first and discover new tests, but I haven't found out yet why those builds are different :eyes:

 ---